 This post is about energy and more especially whether energy is a word that should be frowned upon by Believers or not.
 I think the Bible has a lot to say about energy and you might be surprised that it doesn’t view energy as New Agey.
 In fact, energy as the Bible depicts it is a Spiritual truth and in our everyday world, it is a scientific fact.

 Growing up I can remember being taught basic Physics such as the different types of energy.
 We had potential energy which was stored energy and kinetic energy which was energy that moved like light, heat, sound and electromagnetic energy.

 One of the first energy laws we were taught is that energy never dies, it only changes.
 This is based on Albert Einstein’s famous quote:

 “Energy cannot be created or destroyed, it can only be changed from one form to another.”

 I never paid much attention to this except to store it in my mind as interesting information, it was only when I began to look more deeply into the Bible that I began to see how people have used science as a way to explore and understand spiritual truth.
-So over the next few posts I want to explore the concept of energy and energetic healing from a Biblical perspective.
+Let’s start off with the key question, ‘what is energy?’

 What is Energy?